Recovery is easy if you are just guided how to do it. I love recovery.

-Ashley is a trainee counsellor who has worked at Houghton House for over two years.
+Ashley is a trainee counsellor who has worked at Houghton House for over 5 years.
 Prior to her appointment as admissions co-ordinator she was responsible for the oversight of the nurses and patients during the weekends.

 Ashley has completed two of the Alex Hamlyn Counselling Courses.

 It has been five years since she herself was dragged into Houghton kicking and screaming, but it worked for her.
 Since then she has been eager to stay close to the treatment centre that gave her back her life.